-Marissa Dickerson is new this year to both the Jacksonville Children's Chorus and to Florida.
-A Texas native, she earned her Bachelor of Music Education from Stephen F. Austin State University where she graduated summa cum laude.
+A Texas native, Marisssa earned her Bachelor of Music Education from Stephen F. Austin State University where she graduated summa cum laude.
 After teaching Kindergarten through 8th grade music and choir, Marissa returned to Stephen F. Austin State University to pursue her Master's of Music in Choral Conducting.
 After completing her degree in 2015, she moved to Jacksonville.
 Mrs. Dickerson is passionate about making music accessible to children and making choir a place where they must work together to grow as individuals as well as musicians.

 Collaborative Pianist for Concert and Touring Choirs

-Sachiko Frampton started her career as a professional collaborative pianist soon after she started to study at the high school division of Musashino Academia Musicae, a conservatory in Japan.
+Sachiko Frampton started her career as a professional collaborative pianist soon after she started to study at the high school division of Musashino Academia Musicae, a conservatory in Tokyo, Japan.
 Through high school and college, she studied piano under Yoko Minagawa and Takashi Kawasaki, and collaborative piano under Penka Badev.
-Until she moved to the United States with her family, she performed numerous recitals as an accompanist and traveled throughout the nation as a pianist with the percussion ensemble Group Woods.
+Until she moved to the United States with her family, she performed numerous recitals as a collabrative pianist and traveled throughout Japan as a pianist with the percussion ensemble Group Woods.

 Chohee Kim is originally from South Korea.
 Ms. Kim finished an Advanced Performance Certificate for Organ at Baylor University with Isabelle Demers.
 She received a Bachelor of Music degree with emphasis in Sacred Music from Yonsei University in Seoul, South Korea, where she studied Organ with Sun-Min Kim.